“As the air to a bird or the sea to a fish, so is the Internet to the ads” – William Blake if he lived in 2024.

 Native Placements

-Native ads are ads that don’t look like ads.
-They blend in with the visual design of their surroundings like chameleons offering the best possible user experience.
+Native advertising placements are ads that don’t look like ads.
+They blend in with the visual design of their surroundings like chameleons, offering the best possible user experience.

 In-feed native ads have the same layout and design as their surrounding platform, being a part of the organic feed/grid/listing.

-However, they include hints that inform the user of their sponsored nature.
+However, these native ad placements include hints that inform the user of their sponsored nature.
 This can be a “Sponsored” tag on Forbes or Amazon or a “Paid post” tag on New York Times.
 Many of these are delivered programmatically; but it doesn't mean you can't serve it with ad server.

 At the bottom of the page, you’ll often find a whole pleiad of “recommended,” “paid,” or “you may also be interested in” kinds of posts.
 These look exactly like the site's content, with the only difference being grouped in such categories.
 Clicking on one of these posts will lead you to an external site.

-The goal of branded content is to inform an average user of the brand’s existence in an informative and entertaining manner.
+The goal of these digital ad examples is to inform an average user of the brand’s existence in an informative and entertaining manner.
 Branded content is an organic part of the web page and is often produced by the publisher.

 Promoted listings work the same way and have the same purpose as paid searches, but unlike the latter, these appear on e-commerce sites.
 Promoted listings get good results, which occasionally exceed organic placements.